privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/technical-references/zk-snark-circuits/setup.md

 To run individual tests, you can use the following commands (for all other circuits please refer to the `package.json` scripts section):

-- `pnpm run test:processMessages` to run the tests for the `processMessages` circuit.
+- `pnpm run test:messageProcessor` to run the tests for the `MessageProcessor` circuit.
-- `pnpm run test:tallyVotes` to run the tests for the `tallyVotes` circuit.
+- `pnpm run test:voteTally` to run the tests for the `VoteTally` circuit.

 More details on testing are provided in the [testing section](/docs/guides/testing/testing-introduction) of the documentation.